shakeel-khan0/Pharmacy-Management-System/README.md

 ---

 ## How to Run:
-- You must have cpp compiler to run this program.
+- You must have a cpp compiler to run this program.
 - Dev cpp(6.0), VS code, CLion etc.
 - Not run on older versions.